matdehaast/ilp-routing/README.md

 - [ ] Add Performance Regression
 - [ ] Increase test coverage
 - [ ] Ensure adding and removing routes are deterministic and no race conditions exist
+- [ ] Add dragon filtering back to the layer between the routing and forwarding routing table
+- [ ] Create a more favorable data structure for Peers incoming routes table.
+One way this can be achieved is having a write heavy data structure that is read fast.
+(This is probably preferable.)

 ### Future notes/reading
 Implement BGP type path based filtering